Promoting child safety at home

 Many homes have everyday items that could strangle or suffocate a child.
 These items include soft toys and bedding, blinds, cords and ropes, and bags, boxes and packaging.

 Here are some essential safety tips to keep your child safe from suffocation and strangulation:

 - Keep stuffed toys, cushions and piles of clothing out of cots and prams.

 - Wrap blind cords in cleats attached to the wall at least 1.6 m above the floor.

 - Tie knots in plastic bags, and keep them away from children.

-Water safety depends on 100% supervision whenever your child is around water – pools, ponds, dams, rivers, creeks, baths and buckets with water.
+Water safety depends on 100% active adult supervision whenever your child is around water.
+This includes around baths, pools, ponds, dams, rivers, creeks, baths and buckets with water.

 For bath safety, always supervise and give your full attention to babies and children under five years in the bath.
+Never leave children alone in the bath or bathroom.
 Never leave older children or siblings to supervise.

 CPR and first aid

-It’s a very good idea to do some first aid and CPR training and update it each year.
+It’s a very good idea to do some first aid and CPR training.
+First aid training is recommended every three years, and CPR training is recommended every year.
 You can do training with organisations like the Royal Life Saving Society, the Red Cross and St John Ambulance Australia.